drhamedraza-ux/ai_learner_assessment_evidence/README.md

 For questions about the code, please open an issue in this repository.

 ## License
+This repository is intended for academic and non-commercial research purposes.
 <!-- Choose a license before the repository is made public; MIT is common for academic code. -->